Skip to main content

 Create a Financial Goal

 We’ve talked a fair bit about financial account roles.
-Let’s now see how financial advisors and retail bankers can help clients identify and meet financial goals.
+Let’s now see how financial advisors and retail bankers can help clients identify and meet their financial goals.

 Your client can create a goal before funding it.
 The actual value of the amount a client has put aside for a goal can be zero.